403pagelabs/outbound-operator/README.md

 Use the search box to find specific URLs or domains.

 ## Updates
-Updates can be managed through the normal wp-admin processes, however the source for new version is this GitHub repo and not wordpress.org.
+Updates for this specific plugin are served from this Github repo and not wordpress.org, though they can be handled in wp-admin like any other plugin.

 ## Development